markjnkim/es_mod/02-css/content/lesson-4-queries.md

 Most of these are purely aesthetic.
 We didn't _need_ to make the button in the form full width but if our user is in-fact on a mobile device, wouldn't it be easier for them to submit the form if they had a bigger button to push?
 So not only are we concerning ourselves with how things look on different screen sizes, we also need to consider how users are physically interacting with the page.

 Other items we changed gave them more horizontal space, like how the trainer cards and making sure all three flex children in `.contact-info` became full width.
-There is something new here, something we haven't seen before.
+There is also a new CSS property here, something we haven't seen before.
 Can you spot it?

 If we look at the page and resize the window to a phone's width, the contact form switches places with the map!
 This is being moved by using the `order` CSS property, another property that only adheres to child elements of a flexbox or CSS grid.